-Call for Participation
+Updated Call for Participation

-American media entities continue substantially to underrepresent minority individuals, and the content they produce marginalizes nonwhite voices.
-Free Press recently released a 100-page essay as part of its Media 2070 project detailing the history of racism pervading American media companies.
+Racism has dominated American media throughout its history and is far from eradicated in media today.
+American media entities continue to substantially underrepresent minorities, and the content they produce marginalizes nonwhite voices.
+In 2020, media and technology public interest group Free Press released a 100-page essay detailing the history of racism pervading American media companies.
 One striking example of this problem is the lack of racial diversity in media ownership, employment, and content, which pervades newsrooms, radio, and technology companies alike.
-One consequence of this historic exclusion is that a majority of Black and Latinx Americans now believe that media outlets fail to understand them.
+A consequence of this historic exclusion is that a majority of Black and Latinx Americans now believe that media outlets fail to understand them.
 And while entities such as the Federal Communications Commission have taken some steps to counter racism in American media, recent adverse legal rulings have hamstrung any such efforts.

-In light of these systemic injustices, the media and technology public interest group Free Press recently launched its Media 2070 project, which seeks to examine and remedy the racism embedded in American media since the nation’s founding.
-Inspired by Media 2070, the University of Houston Law Center and the University of Miami School of Law are hosting a virtual colloquium on race and racism in American media.
-The event will gather activists, public servants, academics, and other experts together for a series of frank discussions that will lay bare the past and present racism in American media and propose steps that may help ameliorate these inequities.
+These systemic injustices led Free Press to launch its Media 2070 project, which highlights the racism embedded in American media since the nation’s founding.
+Last month, for example, Media 2070 joined 25 members of Congress in calling for an equity audit of the FCC.
+Inspired by Media 2070, the Georgetown University Law Center and the University of Houston Law Center are hosting a virtual colloquium on race and racism in American media, now rescheduled for February 25, 2022.
+The event will gather activists, public servants, academics, and other experts together for a series of frank discussions that will lay bare the past and present racism in American media and propose steps toward ameliorating these inequities.